-- Represents the aggregate fees billed by each consultant or advisor, or any of its affiliates, for services related to determining compensation for any of the Corporation's directors and executive officers. - (2) In 2022, C\$10,000 was paid to Lane Caputo relating to the LC Report, with the remaining C\$17,000 paid in January 2023. - (3) Represents the aggregate fees billed for all other services provided by each consultant or advisor, or any of its affiliates, that are not reported under the heading "Executive Compensation-Related Fees".
+- (1) Represents the aggregate fees billed by each consultant or advisor, or any of its affiliates, for services related to determining compensation for any of the Corporation's directors and executive officers. - (2) In 2022, C\$10,000 was paid to Lane Caputo relating to a report commissioned for Fiscal 2023, with the remaining C\$17,000 paid in January 2023. - (3) Represents the aggregate fees billed for all other services provided by each consultant or advisor, or any of its affiliates, that are not reported under the heading "Executive Compensation-Related Fees".

-The LC Report observed that current remuneration was not materially different than that of the 2023 LC Peer Group and the Compensation Committee recommended, and the Board approved, with one exception, no increase to base annual salaries to each of the NEOs for 2023 over their 2022 annual base salaries as it was deemed that their compensation was adequate in relation to their peers.
-The only exception was for Dr. Bailey, who's salary was deemed to be below that of the mean of other CFOs in the 2023 LC Peer Group, and as such, her salary was increased to C\$245,000.
+The LC Report observed that current remuneration was not materially different than that of the 2025 LC Peer Group and the Compensation Committee recommended, and the Board approved, with one exception, no increase to base annual salaries to each of the NEOs for 2025 over their 2024 annual base salaries as it was deemed that their compensation was adequate in relation to their peers.
+The only exception was for Dr. Gilligan, whose salary was increased in line with his appointment as President to C\$365,000.